 Safeguarding at FMS

 Fulston Manor School recognises the statutory and moral duty it holds to safeguard our students.
-We will endeavour to create a welcoming and safe environment for our students where children feel respected and valued.
+We create a welcoming and safe environment for our students where children feel respected and valued.
 Should we have concerns over a student’s well-being, we will follow our own policy to ensure children are safe; we will keep the interests of the child at the heart of what we do.

 All staff have the responsibility to: